Flokey82/genideas/simsettlers/README.md

         - [X] Opinion of other people
         - [ ] Switch from *Person pointers to IDs (extending to items, places, concepts, etc.)
     - [ ] Track personal goals
-        - [ ] Add a way to track the state and progress of a goal
+        - [-] Add a way to track the state and progress of a goal
         - [ ] Find a different way to track construction jobs and ownership of buildings (not in the person struct)
         - [ ] Add tasks for goal fulfillment
-            - [ ] Multi-step tasks
+            - [X] Multi-step tasks
             - [ ] Interruptable tasks
             - [ ] Pausable tasks
             - [ ] ...